hotrodorm/hotrod/hotrod-project/docs/quick-docs/hello-world/creating-a-new-project.md

 ### Set Up a Maven Project

+If you are using a plain text editor (such as Notepad) you can create an empty folder and add the files as decribed in the steps below.

-Use your favorite tool to generate a blank Maven project or copy a basic pom.xml file from another project.
-Then:
+Alternatively, you can use your favorite IDE to create a blank Maven project.

+The `pom.xml` will include:
-- Add the Spring Boot Starter dependency and the Spring Boot Plugin.
+- The Spring Boot Starter dependency and the Spring Boot Plugin.
-- Add the JDBC driver dependency according to your specific database.
+- The JDBC driver dependency according to your specific database.
-- Add the HotRod, HotRod LiveSQL, and MyBatis Libraries.
+- The HotRod, HotRod LiveSQL, and MyBatis Libraries.
-- Add the HotRod Generator Plugin to it.
+- The HotRod Generator Plugin to it.

 With all these additions the complete `pom.xml` file will look like: